isaac-campbell-smith/isaac-campbell-smith/README.md

 <br>

 <p>
-I'm a data analyst/engineer/scientist, photographer, filmmaker and comedian who is passionate about creative business solutions, open data and telling fresh stories from new perspectives.
-Some technologies I enjoy working with include Python, Tableau and the Adobe Creative Suite.
-I've worked on comedy special recommenders, ETL fraud detection applications and SQL database engineering. </p>
+I'm a data and machine learning engineer, photographer, filmmaker and comedian.
+I'm passionate about data, creative business problem-solving, and actionable story telling.
+Some technologies I enjoy working with include Python, dbt and the Snowflake.
+I've worked on comedy special recommenders, ETL fraud detection applications and lots of SQL data modelling. </p>

 ### 💻 Currently Working On:

-* ETL competitive Pokemon battling data analysis using a SQL database I built using raw data from [Pokemon Showdown](https://play.pokemonshowdown.com/).

-* Listener Data Analysis for Leafly's flagship news podcast, 'The Roll-Up'.

-* SQL Database Engineering for the independent movie marketing start-up, Fuel & Ox.

-* Engineering a US Patent Office API/SQL db built on Apache Lucene & Solr for scientific research start-up, AAK Tele-Science.
+* I am happily full-time at  [iFIT](https://www.ifit.com).
+It's a great team and product.
+At the moment, I much of my work focuses on engineering ELT pipelines (Mongo to Looker) for Business Analysts, and supporting CRM/Marketing communications using Airflow and Segment.

 ### 📚 Currently Learning More About: